He is not love

 – Shiva to Shankara: Giving Form to the Formless (Book)

 First we need to understand that Hinduism is a dialectical culture.
 Science was expressed in the form of stories.
 This is helpful because stories can be shared to the mass without concerns about the science or the logic behind it.
 Dimensions that could not be expressed logically was packed in mythology.
+Mythology does not mean that it's made up.
 This allegoric method of expressing and sharing knowledge made it easier to remember, transmit and preserve knowledge.
+This might explain why ancient India is the only civilization that has withstood the test of time despite invasions and colonization.
 Only those who have enhanced their perception beyond a certain level can demystify the story and understand it in the right context.
 In the yogic culture, when we say “Shiva,” there are two fundamental aspects that we are referring to.